+Invested in social investment projects for local economic development (SLPs and CSI)

+Johs created

+Number of community members benefited

+A combined total investment contributed by Exxaro and Cennergi in socio-economic and enterprise development programmes:

+R205 million

+SLP projects

+- Spend: R13.38 million (2021: R56.44 million) - · Our spend was impacted by delays experienced in the implementation of SLP projects - Submitted proposals for Thabametsi (2020 to 2024), Matla (2020 to 2025), Grootegeluk (2023 to 2027) and Tshikondeni (in closure) (2023 to 2027) SLPs - DMRE approved the Matla (2020 to 2025) SLP

+CSI (including disaster relief)

+- · R167.93 million (2021: R57.28 million) (Matla Setshabeng NPC was established in 2021 and was fully operational in 2022, hence the high difference in CSI spend) - 1.17 million beneficiaries (including GBV campaigns and university chair) (2021: 300 000) - R80.9 million invested in community education to benefit 41 000 learners

+FSD contribution

+- Spend: R291.2 million (2021: R127.7 million)

+- · Beneficiaries:

+- Qualifying small enterprises (QSEs) and exempt micro-enterprises (EMEs): 30 (2021: 15)

+- Youth-owned: 16 (2021: four)

+- Women-owned: nine (2021: seven)

+- Jobs retained: 1 037 (2021: 243)

-Invested in social investment projects for local economic development (SLPs and CSI) R181.31 million (2021: R113.72 million) Jobs created 583 (2021: 205) Number of community members benefited 1.26 million (2021: 53 000) A combined total investment contributed by Exxaro and Cennergi in socio-economic and enterprise development programmes: R205 million SLP projects Spend: R13.38 million (2021: R56.44 million) Our spend was impacted by delays experienced in the implementation of SLP projects Submitted proposals for Thabametsi (2020 to 2024), Matla (2020 to 2025), Grootegeluk (2023 to 2027) and Tshikondeni (in closure) (2023 to 2027) SLPs DMRE approved the Matla (2020 to 2025) SLP CSI (including disaster relief) R167.93 million (2021: R57.28 million) (Matla Setshabeng NPC was established in 2021 and was fully operational in 2022, hence the high difference in CSI spend) 1.17 million beneficiaries (including GBV campaigns and university chair) (2021: 300 000) R80.9 million invested in community education to benefit 41 000 learners ESD contribution Spend: R291.2 million (2021: R127.7 million) Beneficiaries: Qualifying small enterprises (QSEs) and exempt micro-enterprises (EMEs): 30 (2021: 15) Youth-owned: 16 (2021: four) Women-owned: nine (2021: seven) Jobs retained: 1 037 (2021: 243) described below.
-Driven by a to ensure compliance with th budgeted at the beginning o fundamental constraints tha to spend more money and se of qualifying applicants.
-Whil higher group NPAT, the programme had to ne dtic B-BBEE codes.
-Given the high coal pri f the year.
-All efforts were invested to achieve t prevented us from achieving our ESD comp pliance goal.
-Firstly, resource constraints ng applications does not improve the number d disbursement of R291 million, we expect Supply chain sustainability Preferential procurement: Fully compliant with B-BBEE codes: overall score of 26.9 (2021: 28.3) against 24.2 target Green procurement programme: Spent R133 million (0.8% of total procurement budget) Mining Charter III scorecard: Scored 40 (2021: 40) points against 37.2 (2021: 31.5) target Local procurement: Spent R1 097 million (2021: R1.05 billion) with 246 (local black-owned SMMEs (2021: 241) Ethical procurement: E-procurement software, supplier onboarding process and checks to reduce fraud risk, maintain cost efficiency and avoid conflicts of interest of discretionary procurement the local communities.
-Howe t initiatives at operating mines remain above t compared to a target of 10%, on local SMN ver, the challenge remains large and we will l expenditure and skills development to incre IEs, thus injecting significant value into continue to pursue higher levels of this
+The ESD programme achieved record disbursements and played a role in the achievement of the procurement targets described below.
+Driven by a higher group NPAT, the programme had to spend a much higher amount within the year to ensure compliance with the dtic B-BBEE codes.
+Given the high coal prices, the forecast NPAT was much higher than budgeted at the beginning of the year.
+All efforts were invested to achieve the higher target, however, there were fundamental constraints that prevented us from achieving our ESD compliance goal.
+Firstly, resource constraints to spend more money and secondly, increasing the volume of ESD funding applications does not improve the number of qualifying applicants.
+While we reached an annual increase and record disbursement of R291 million, we expect to achieve 9.75 points (65%) out of 15 compared to the target of 13.5 (90%) once the B-BBEE verification for 2022 has been finalised.

+Supply chain sustainability

+- Preferential procurement: Fully compliant with B-BBEE codes: overall score of 26.9 (2021: 28.3) against 24.2 target - · Green procurement programme: Spent R133 million (0.8% of total procurement budget) - Mining Charter III scorecard: Scored 40 (2021: 40) points against 37.2 (2021: 31.5) target - Local procurement: Spent R1 097 million (2021: R1.05 billion) with 246 (local black-owned SMMEs (2021: 241) - Ethical procurement: E-procurement software, supplier onboarding process and checks to reduce fraud risk, maintain cost efficiency and avoid conflicts of interest

+Our affirmative procurement initiatives at operating mines remain above target.
+We spent R1.1 billion, (circa 11.4%) of discretionary procurement compared to a target of 10%, on local SMMEs, thus injecting significant value into the local communities.
+However, the challenge remains large and we will continue to pursue higher levels of this investment through targeted expenditure and skills development to increase both the volume of expenditure and value per expenditure.